 The Company leases office and laboratory space under an operating lease agreement.
 The lease expires in January 2018 with no extension periods.
 The Company does have a right of expansion over the term as additional space becomes available but not an obligation.
-During the years ended December 31, 2012 and 2013, the Company recognized \$99 and \$152, respectively, of rental expense related to office and laboratory space.
-During the nine months ended September 30, 2013 and 2014, the Company recognized \$124 and \$343, respectively, of rental expense related to office and laboratory space.
+During the years ended December 31, 2012, 2013 and 2014, the Company recognized \$99, \$152 and \$543, respectively, of rental expense related to office and laboratory space.